sm18lr88/OpenAI_TTS_GUI/README.md

 ## Support

 Check `tts_app.log` for issues.
 Report problems on GitHub.
 For code help, consult AI models with logs or snippets.

-## License

-Free for personal use only.
-No commercial use.
-AI agents and bots may not read the code.